Visas assistance for non-EU/EEA Nationals

 Special ID Card issued by the Italian Ministry of Foreign Affairs (MOFA ID Card)

-Members of the European University Institute who are staying for at least 12 months, are issued an ID card - “Carta d’Identità per organizzazioni internazionali o missioni estere speciali” - by the Italian Ministry of Foreign Affairs and International Cooperation, Diplomatic Protocol, Office II - General Affairs of the Consular Corps and International Organizations, accreditations and diplomatic-consular immunities, state decorations.
+Members of the European University Institute who are staying for at least 12 months (except trainees), are issued an ID card - “Carta d’Identità per organizzazioni internazionali o missioni estere speciali” - by the Italian Ministry of Foreign Affairs and International Cooperation, Diplomatic Protocol, Office II - General Affairs of the Consular Corps and International Organizations, accreditations and diplomatic-consular immunities, state decorations.

 Read more about MOFA ID Cards (EUI Members only)

-Permit of Stay for Non-EU citizens (Permesso di soggiorno or Dichiarazione di Presenza)
+Residence Permit for Non-EU citizens (Permesso di soggiorno or Dichiarazione di Presenza)

-• non-EU/EEA spouse or dependent of a researcher or fellow who are not eligible for the Italian Ministry of Foreign Affairs (MOFA ID Card)
+- non-EU/EEA spouse or dependent of a researcher or fellow who is not eligible for the Italian Ministry of Foreign Affairs (MOFA ID Card)

 Foreign citizens staying in Italy for up to 90 days must submit a ‘dichiarazione di presenza' (declaration of presence) within eight working days after they arrive in Italy.
 For non-EU citizens coming from countries that do not apply the Schengen Convention, the obligation to file a declaration of presence is satisfied through the application of the USV sticker on the travel document at the moment of border control.

-Non-EU citizens staying in Italy for more than 90 days must apply for a ‘permesso di soggiorno’ (permit of stay) within eight working days after they arrive in Italy.
+Non-EU citizens staying in Italy for more than 90 days must apply for a ‘permesso di soggiorno’ (residence permit) within eight working days after they arrive in Italy.

-How to get a 'dichiarazione di presenza' or a 'permesso di soggiorno':
+How to get a dichiarazione di presenza or a permesso di soggiorno or a carta di soggiorno:

 Residence Registration - Registrazione della Residenza Anagrafica

-For additional information and assistance with the application procedure, please contact the Welcome Unit.
+For additional information and assistance with the application procedure, please contact the Welcome Office.

 If you intend to import your vehicle to Florence, please consult Imports, Customs, and Vehicles.